Air Conditioner Tune-Up

 Your air conditioner owner's manual only says a properly trained technician, not that you have to pay a company to do this every year.
 If you have a family member, neighbor, or know someone at church that would be willing to help you out, you may be able to get your air conditioner services for as little as a plate of cookies.
 The key is that they have the right tools, gauges, and knowledge of what to check on your air conditioner

-If you don't know anyone, find an HVAC company your trust to perform the service for you.
+If you don't know anyone, find an HVAC company you trust to perform the service for you.
 If you hire a company to perform the service, you can expect to be charged for the service.
 Prices vary anywhere from $90 to $180, each company is different.
-Any Hour Services charges $99 to perform our 23 point air conditioner tune -up but below is a coupon for $70 off.
+Any Hour Services charges $99 to perform our air conditioner tune-up but below is a coupon for $70 off.

 No, your air conditioner should kick on automatically when your thermostat is set to auto or cool and calls for cold air.
 Unless you were having issues last year, it should turn on and work like normal.